Ask a doctor about a prescription for ENALAPRIL/HYDROCHLOROTHIAZIDE VIR 20/12.5 mg TABLETS

 Take the tablets with the help of a glass of water.

-This medication can be taken before or after meals
+This medicine can be taken before or after meals.

-If you take more Enalapril/Hidrochlorothiazide Vir than you should
+If you take more Enalapril/Hydrochlorothiazide Vir than you should

-If you have taken more enalapril/hydrochlorothiazide than you should, consult your doctor, pharmacist, or call the Toxicological Information Service, Telephone: 91-562 04 20, indicating the medication and the amount taken.
+If you have taken more enalapril/hydrochlorothiazide than you should, consult your doctor, pharmacist, or call the Toxicology Information Service, Telephone: 91-562 04 20, indicating the medicine and the amount taken.

-The most likely symptoms would be: a feeling of dizziness or vertigo due to a sudden or excessive drop in blood pressure, and/or excessive thirst, disorientation, decreased urine production, and/or tachycardia.
+The most likely symptoms would be: dizziness or vertigo due to a sudden or excessive drop in blood pressure, and/or excessive thirst, disorientation, decreased urine production, and/or rapid heartbeat.

-You should take this medication as your doctor prescribed.
-Do not take a double dose to compensate for the missed doses.
-Limit yourself to taking the next dose in the usual manner.
+You should take this medicine as your doctor has prescribed.
+Do not take a double dose to make up for forgotten doses.
+Just take the next dose as usual.

 Your doctor will indicate the duration of your treatment.